ArchiveBox/ArchiveBox/README.md

 If you don't, google around, there are plenty of tutorials to help get that set up.
 Open an [issue](https://github.com/pirate/bookmark-archiver/issues) if you have problem with a particular nginx config.

-## Roadmap

-If you feel like contributing a PR, some of these tasks are pretty easy.
-Feel free to open an issue if you need help getting started in any way!

- - download closed-captions text from youtube videos
- - body text extraction using [fathom](https://hacks.mozilla.org/2017/04/fathom-a-framework-for-understanding-web-pages/)
- - auto-tagging based on important extracted words
- - audio & video archiving with `youtube-dl`
- - full-text indexing with elasticsearch/elasticlunr/ag
- - video closed-caption downloading for full-text indexing video content
- - automatic text summaries of article with summarization library
- - feature image extraction
- - http support (from my https-only domain)
- - try wgetting dead sites from archive.org (https://github.com/hartator/wayback-machine-downloader)
- - live updating from pocket/pinboard

-It's possible to pull links via the pocket API or public pocket RSS feeds instead of downloading an html export.
-Once I write a script to do that, we can stick this in `cron` and have it auto-update on it's own.

-For now you just have to download `ril_export.html` and run `archive.py` each time it updates.
-The script will run fast subsequent times because it only downloads new links that haven't been archived already.

 ## Links

 **Similar Projects:**